murb/workbook/readme.markdown

 # Workbook

 Workbook is a gem that mimicks a typical spreadsheet, a bundle of sheets, bundled in a *workbook*.
 A sheet may contain one or more tables (which might  the multi table sheets of Apple Numbers or Excel ranges).
 Book, Sheet, Table and Row inherit from the base Array class, and hence walks and quacks as such.
+Values are converted to ruby native types.

 Goals of this gem:

 * [Done] No semantic DSL approach (if want to try a DSL-approach for creating sheets try [https://github.com/kellyredding/osheet/wiki](OSheet)), but instead try to stay as close to the original Ruby language as possible.
 “A 2-D array is a good basis for a table-store”.
 * [Done] Allow for standard Array and Hash operations
+* [Done] Make it easy to diff two tables
+* [Ongoing] Make it easy to import tables, parsing values to matching ruby-types (currently XLS (`spreadsheet-gem`), CSV (`faster_csv`) and TXT (`faster_csv`) support provided)
+* Write excel files based on template-files
 * Make it easy to sort values in columns
-* Make it easy to diff two tables
-* Make it possible to maintain links to 'proprietary' objects, such as produced by the spreadsheet gem, hence allowing for using existing files as 'templates'.

 ## Hierarchy of concepts